AlbertHernandez/visual-studio-code-config/README.md

 # Visual Studio Code Config

-This project contains all the settings of my visual studio code.
-If you like my configuration here I share with you a easy way for download and install in your own visual studio code.
+This project contains all my personal visual studio code settings.
+If you like my configuration I offer you a small guide to have my configuration in your visual studio code.

-I configured everyone of the shortcuts for myself.
-This means if you install my setup you are going to have the same shortcuts that I use.
-For this reason I encourage you to investigate all the shortcuts and customize them for yourself.
+If you decide to install my configuration keep in mind that you will also install the shortcuts that I use.
+This means that they can diverge from the default settings.
+I encourage you to research all the shortcuts I use and customize them for you.

 # Table of Contents
 - [Installation](#installation)